jeeva-jose/Capstone-Project/README.md

 ## Future work
 **These are some improvement areas to improve the accuracy of the model:**

-1. Balance the data across the feature
+1. Balance the data across the features
-2. Increase the iteration
+2. Increase the iterations
 3. Try with a different algorithm

 Individual predications are based on aggregated features and balanced data.